- Elgar Intellectual Property and Global Development series

 Chapter 6: The Boundaries of Bad Faith in the Domain Space

-CLICKFARMING, TYPOSQUATTING AND BAD FAITH The discussion in Chapters 2 through 5 highlighted conduct in the domain space that is problematic because it relates to balancing competing legitimate interests in particular words or phrases.
+6. 6.1 The boundaries of bad faith in the domain space CLICKFARMING, TYPOSQUATTING AND BAD FAITH The discussion in Chapters 2 through 5 highlighted conduct in the domain space that is problematic because it relates to balancing competing legitimate interests in particular words or phrases.
 Balancing rights in competing trademarks, free speech, personal names, and political, cultural and geographic signifiers are difficult challenges in the face of rivalrous online property like domain names.
 This chapter turns the focus to the appropriate boundaries of domain name regulation, with particular emphasis on conduct that might more readily be described as being in bad faith.
 The discussion focuses on case studies involving clickfarming and typosquatting.
 Clickfarming is the registration and use of a domain name corresponding with another person’s trademark (or perhaps some other interest) for the purposes of raising advertising revenues from clickthrough advertisements on the associated webpage.1 Typosquatting refers to a domain name registrant taking advantage of common misspellings of trademarks – or other legitimate interests by registering those misspellings as domain names, usually for financial benefit.2 Clickfarming and typosquatting may occur simultaneously, depending on the circumstances.
 In other words, a clickfarmer may elect to register a common misspelling of a trademark as a domain name in order to use the associated website as a clickfarm.
 Additionally, clickfarmers may also engage in traditional cybersquatting.3 A clickfarmer may attempt to make money utilizing someone else’s trademark, or a common misspelling of Jacqueline Lipton, Clickfarming: The New Cybersquatting?, 12.
-J. Internet Law 1 (2008).
-2 David Lindsay, International Domain Name Law: ICANN and the UDRP...
+J. Internet Law 1 (2008)...

 You are not authenticated to view the full text of this chapter or article.